xfoa/kali-kit/README.md

 This can either be used with an emulator directly, or burned onto a CD to use with real hardware.
 The config files and guides included here assume a Novell NE1000 network adapter, but network drivers are included for a large variety of network adapters.

+## Getting the ISO

+Head over to the [releases](https://github.com/xfoa/kali-kit/releases) section and you can download the latest version of the ISO, ready to mount or burn!

 ## Documentation

 An HTML version of the docs can be found [here](https://fo.ax/kali-kit/html_docs).